LaMaisonOrchard/CodeGen/README.md

 ```
 ![HARRY]!
 ![TYPE]!
-![USING TYPE NAME]!
+![USING TYPE CTYPE]!
 ```
 You can even have named lists.
-Each element of the list defines a class of TEXT or VALUE and a block TEXT or VALUE depending on whether it is a text or numeric value.
+Each element of the list defines a class of TEXT or VALUE and a block TEXT.
+A value also has a block VALUE.
 **Proto**
 ```
 harry = { janet, lois, jean, brian, 78};